List of world champion football club winning managers

 This is a list of world champion football club winning managers.
 It includes victories in the Intercontinental Cup (defunct) and the FIFA Club World Cup.

 Pep Guardiola is the most successful manager with four titles followed by Carlos Bianchi and Carlo Ancelotti, claiming three titles each.
 Six managers also won the competitions twice: five achieved two consecutive titles, while Sir Alex Ferguson became the only manager to win both Intercontinental Cup and Club World Cup.
 As of 2023, Argentinean managers have won more tournaments than any other nationality, securing twelve world titles, while Brazilian managers are closely behind with ten competition victories and Italian with nine.
-Sir Alex Ferguson is the only manager to have won both world champion titles.

 Winning managers

 Pep Guardiola became the second manager to secure a joint-record total of three world champion titles; he was also the first manager to win three FIFA Club World Cup titles.

 Carlo Ancelotti became the third and most recent manager to achieve a joint-record total of three successes in club world championships.

 Sir Alex Ferguson, the only manager to win both world champion titles (the Intercontinental Cup and the FIFA Club World Cup).

 The following lists are correct as of the conclusion of the 2023 FIFA Club World Cup.